 Butter Bean and Sugar Snap Pea Salad

-Butter beans resemble lima beans, which can also be used; pea shoots are available in the spring at green markets or farm stands.
+Butter beans resemble lima beans, which can also be used in this salad.

 - Servings: 12

 - Coarse salt and freshly ground pepper